 - Personalized training content

 Personalized training content facilitates the application of new skills.
 It is widely accepted that everyone learns differently.
 It is not an effective one-size-fits-all approach to training the case of a single trainer in working with different personalities.

 Training content must be adapted to the needs of each group in order for it to be relevant.
 The training designer must take into account the trainees’ characteristics and create the content or stories they can relate to.

 - Learning “little and often”

-Flipped Learning is a sustaiable learning method.
-Here are some facts describing how sustainabile learning works with Flipped Learning:
+Flipped Learning is a sustainable learning method.
+Here are some facts describing how sustainable learning works with Flipped Learning: